fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 !!! success "Strengths"
-    - Surprisingly strong zoning with his Dark Wire, Dark Defender and EX-Plosive, shutting down many approachs from both air and ground. - Dark Wire can be both combo'd out of and into, making it a great combo starter and combo linker. - Dark Defender allows for fairly easy conversions as an anti-air - With the right gougi, can easily play both very defensively and very offensively, switching as needed.
+    - Surprisingly strong zoning with his Dark Wire, Dark Defender and EX-Plosive, shutting down many approachs from both air and ground. - Dark Wire can be both combo'd out of and into, making it a great combo starter and combo linker. - Dark Defender allows for fairly easy conversions as an anti-air - With the right gougi, can easily play both very defensively and very offensively, switching as needed. - Fantastic setups if D.Dark gets the knockdown, even allowing him to get unblockables with the right setup and Gougi.

 !!! failure "Weaknesses"
     - Has quite a few stubby normals, making his strings fairly awkward and limited
-    - Very low damage even with meter, making him a poor comeback character - Doesn't have particularly good ways of spending all his meter in a combo. - No meterless reversals, and his metered reversals aren't great either.
+    - Very low damage even with meter, making him a poor comeback character - Doesn't have particularly good ways of spending all his meter in a combo. - No meterless reversals, and his metered reversals aren't great either. - Fairly technical and doesn't have as many easy rewarding combo routes as other characters

 ### 5 Minute Guide